Moths of North Carolina

 Distribution in North Carolina

-Distribution: This species is primarily found in the north-central and northeastern US, and in adjoining areas of southeastern Canada.
-Populations in the North Carolina mountains appear to be disjunct from the main range and occur at elevations that range from the low valleys to the highest peaks (Mt.
+Distribution: Caloptilia serotinella is primarily found in the north-central and northeastern US, and in adjoining areas of southeastern Canada.
+Populations extend southward through the Appalachians to North Carolina and vicinity.
+Populations in North Carolina are mostly confined to the Blue Ridge at elevations that range from the low valleys to the highest peaks (Mt.
 Mitchell; iNaturalist).
+As of 2025, we also have one record from the eastern Piedmont.

 County Map: Clicking on a county returns the records for the species in that county.